 - High balance alert.
 Set a high balance value.
 We’ll let you know when the balance reaches that amount.
 It’s a simple way of knowing when your salary is available to draw.

 - Low balance alert.
-If you have a FlexAccount, FlexPlus or FlexDirect account, we’ll text when your balance is close to 0, or near an arranged overdraft limit or pre-set amount that you choose.
+We’ll text when your balance is close to 0 or near an arranged overdraft limit or pre-set amount that you choose.

 - Mini statement alert.
 Get your balance and last 5 transactions texted to you every week or month, whichever you prefer.

-High and low balance text alerts are normally delivered between 8am and 10am.
+High and low balance text alerts are normally sent between 8am and 10am.

 How to opt in or opt out of additional text alerts

 You can do this at your nearest branch, or: